Programming Writer

 Some of the attributes of a programmer writer are:

-Tasks that programmer writers may perform as part their job:
+Tasks that programmer writers may perform as part of their job:

-The programmer writer (programming writer) job title seems to be a creation of Microsoft, though many technology companies (companies such as Amazon and Bea Systems) seem to be adding the job title to their ranks.
-Microsoft has been standardizing on the programming writer title recent years.
+The programmer writer (programming writer) job title seems to be a creation of Microsoft, though many technology companies (such as Amazon and Bea Systems) seem to be adding the job title to their ranks.
+Microsoft has been standardizing on the programming writer title in recent years.